Maringá, Paraná, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you intend to check out the stunning Maringá Cathedral, it's useful to wear modest clothing:
+If you are intending to visit the must-see Maringá Cathedral, it's suggested to wear modest clothing:

-If you go to Alfredo Werner Nyffeler Park, you're likely to do a lot of walking.
+If you go to Alfredo Werner Nyffeler Park, you will do a lot of walking.
 These are a must:

 Small portable cooler